democrobot/democracrm/docs/models/organizing/campaign.md

 ### `org_account` (ForeignKey)

-OrganizationAccount that this object is owned by.
+The `lobbying.OrganizationAccount` that this object is owned by.